norcams/docs-enduser/docs/snapshot.rst

 ---------

-If you have previously downloaded a snapshot as described in `Downloading a snapshot`_, you can upload it to a different project or region.
+If you have previously downloaded a snapshot as described in `Downloading`_, you can upload it to a different project or region.
 An snapshot is uploaded as an image.
 In order to upload the snapshot, navigate to **Images** and click on ``Create Image``: